robertlugg/easygui/sphinx/tutorial.rst

 -------------------
 exceptionbox
 ^^^^^^^^^^^^
-Sometimes exceptions are raised... even in EasyGui applications.
+Sometimes exceptions are raised... even in EasyGUI applications.
 Depending on how you run your application, the stack trace might be thrown away, or written to stdout while your application crashes.

-EasyGui provides a better way of handling exceptions via exceptionbox.
+EasyGUI provides a better way of handling exceptions via exceptionbox.
 Exceptionbox displays the stack trace in a codebox and may allow you to continue processing.

 Exceptionbox is easy to use.
 Here is a code example::